Glancy Prongay & Murray LLP Reminds Investors of Looming Deadline in the Class Action Lawsuit Against Sesen Bio, Inc. (SESN)

 Investors with losses exceeding $250,000 are encouraged to contact the firm

 LOS ANGELES, Sept.
-1, 2021 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") reminds investors of the upcoming October 18, 2021 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Sesen Bio, Inc. ("Sesen Bio" or the "Company") (NASDAQ: SESN) securities between December 21, 2020 and August 17, 2021, inclusive (the "Class Period").
+07, 2021 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming October 18, 2021deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Sesen Bio, Inc. (“Sesen Bio” or the “Company”) ( SESN) securities between December 21, 2020 and August 17, 2021, inclusive (the “Class Period”).

 If you suffered a loss on your Sesen Bio investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information at https://www.glancylaw.com/cases/sesen-bio-inc/.
 You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at [email protected] to learn more about your rights.